lhindman/cs121-mod02-examples/README.md

 ## String Experimentation
 1. Open Lincoln.java, read the code and run it to ensure it functions properly.
 Then work through each of the experiments below and record your observations.
-    - Create a variable to hold a String value as shown below.
+    - Declare a variable called quote to hold a String value as shown below.
 What is the result and why?
     ```
     System.out.println("A quote by Abraham Lincoln:");
     String quote;
     System.out.println("Whatever you are, be a good one.");
     ```

-    - Modify the declaration for sides from to use the final operator as shown below.
+    - Initialize the quote variable using the existing text as shown below.
 What is the result and why?
-            final double sides = 7;
+    ```
+    System.out.println("A quote by Abraham Lincoln:");
+    String quote;
+    quote = "Whatever you are, be a good one.";
+    System.out.println("Whatever you are, be a good one.");
+    ```

+    - Update the final println() statement to use the String variable instead of the String literal.
+What is the result and why?
+    ```
+    System.out.println("A quote by Abraham Lincoln:");
+    String quote;
+    quote = "Whatever you are, be a good one.";
+    System.out.println(quote);
+    ```